When are the train strikes in November 2022?

 Members working for Network Rail on Saturday 5, Monday 7 and Wednesday 9 November have been instructed to walk out.

-Staff employed by 14 train operating companies will also be stopping work on 5 November.
+Staff employed by 14 train operating companies will also be stopping work on 5 and 9 November.

 The six long-distance rail firms are: